raj-gun/NonSysID/paper/paper.md

 A technique for obtaining a reduced set of candidate model terms, $\mathcal{D}''_{R}$, was proposed in [@Wei2004].
 This approach is based on the idea that if a lagged term significantly influences the output of a nonlinear system, it will also be significant in a linearised representation of the system.
 Accordingly, a linear ARX model is identified first, serving as a linearised model of the actual nonlinear system.
 The terms from this ARX model are then used to construct $\mathcal{D}''_{R}$.
 This method has been incorporated into the `NonSysId` package.
 Regarding the set $\mathcal{P}$, an initialisation method for the iOFR algorithm was proposed in [@guo2015a].
 In this method, an overfitting NARX model, $\overline{m_{0}''}$, is first identified using the OFR.
 The terms from $\overline{m_{0}''}$ are then used to construct the initial set $\mathcal{P}$ for the first iteration of the iOFR.
 While $\overline{m_{0}''}$ may be sub-optimal, it is likely to include some correct terms.
 Consequently, using the terms of $\overline{m_{0}''}$ to form the initial set $\mathcal{P}$ ensures fewer redundant terms compared to directly setting $\mathcal{P} \subseteq \mathcal{D}$ [@guo2015a].

 The `NonSysId` package incorporates both aforementioned methods to reduce the computational time of $\text{iOFR}_{S}$.
-Additionally, the `NonSysId` package implements two new methods, proposed in this paper, to further enhance computational efficiency (referred to as reducing computational time, RCT, methods).
-Algorithm \autoref{fig:alg} outlines the procedures of the complete system identification methodology, integrating $\text{iOFR}_{S}$ with these four RCT methods.
+Additionally, the `NonSysId` package implements two new methods, proposed in this paper, to further enhance computational efficiency (referred to as reducing computational time, RCT, methods). \autoref{fig:alg} outlines the procedures of the complete system identification methodology, integrating $\text{iOFR}_{S}$ with these four RCT methods.
 A brief overview of each RCT method is provided below.

 - **RCT Method 1**: This method, as proposed in [@Wei2004], seeks to obtain a reduced set of candidate model terms, enabling $\text{iOFR}_{S}$ to operate within a narrower search space defined by $\mathcal{D}''_{R} \subset \mathcal{D}''$.